jmillxyz/Win32-OpenSSH-wiki/Running-sftp-and-sftpserver.md

 • _SFTP client needs ssh client and SFTP server uses sshd server.
-So first setup ssh client and server using the wiki instructions._
+So first setup ssh client and server using the wiki instructions "Running SSH and SSHD"._

-## # Setup sftp-server
+## Setup sftp-server
 * stop the sshd server by doing steps like "net stop openssh"
 * Add location of sftp-server.exe binary as a subsystem in sshd_config file by adding an entry like below: